Supereeeee/MSDAN/README.md

 ```
 For more training commands and details, please check the docs in [BasicSR](https://github.com/XPixelGroup/BasicSR)

+## Model Complexity
+· The network structure of EFEN is palced at ./basicsr/EFEN_arch.py
+· We adopt thop tool to calculate model complexity, see ./basicsr/model_complexity.py

+## Inference time
+· We tested the time required for the model on multiple benchmark datasets on a 140W fully powered 3060 laptop.
+You can run ./inference/inference_EFEN.py on your decive.

 ## Results
-The inference results on benchmark datasets are available at [Google Drive] or [Baidu Netdisk].
+The Complete results on benchmark datasets are available at [Google Drive] or [Baidu Netdisk].

 ## Acknowledgement
 This code is based on [BasicSR](https://github.com/XPixelGroup/BasicSR) toolbox.
 Thanks for the awesome work.